-Staying near Epcot and Disney Hollywood Studios means you can rope drop easier and possibly beat the crowd for super popular attractions like Frozen Ever After in Epcot or Slinky Dog Dash or Star Wars: Galaxy’s Edge at Disney Hollywood Studios.
+Staying near Epcot and Disney Hollywood Studios means you can rope drop easier and possibly beat the crowd for super popular attractions like Frozen Ever After in Epcot or Slinky Dog Dash and Star Wars: Galaxy’s Edge at Disney Hollywood Studios.

 The official Disney properties in this area are all deluxe properties, which means they start around $400+ in my experience.
-The Walt Disney World Dolphin (and its sister property the Swan) seem to run $200 cheaper a night.
+The Walt Disney World Dolphin (and its sister property the Swan) seem to run a little cheaper.
 They sometimes have special offers for AAA, first responders and teachers.

 3. Disney Perks

 Plus Dolphin guests have access to official Disney park transportation.
-That means boat rides to Disney Hollywood Studios and Epcot and buses to the Magic Kingdom and the Animal Kingdom.
-Theme park parking is also complimentary and guests can have theme park purchases delivered to their hotel room.
+That means water taxi rides to Disney Hollywood Studios and Epcot.

 4. Dining Options

-There are plenty of dining options at The Walt Disney World Dolphin and its sister property The Swan including the only 24-hour restaurant in the BoardWalk area.
-Picabu is a cafeteria-style restaurant located inside the Dolphin that offers a variety of hot and cold food options, 24 hours a day.
+There are plenty of dining options at The Walt Disney World Dolphin and its sister property.
+We liked Picabu, a cafeteria-style restaurant located inside the Dolphin that offers a variety of hot and cold food options open from early morning to late at night.

 Garden Grove located at the Swan offers character dining experience in the evening and character breakfasts on the weekend.
 Character dining is currently suspended.

 5. Comfortable Guest Rooms

 We stayed in one of the renovated rooms and found them to be modern and stylish.
 The rooms feature Westin Heavenly Beds and were quite comfy.
 There was plenty of room to spread out with our luggage, plus a small desk and full bathroom.
 We also had a fireworks view.
-You can ask for a rollaway (an additional fee) and the double rooms will accomodate a family of 5.
+You can ask for a rollaway (an additional fee) and the double rooms will accommodate a family of 5.

 3 Reasons You Might Not Love Disney World Dolphin Resort

 There isn’t any Disney theming within the hotel.
 It’s aquatically themed and isn’t terrible, just not magical.
 It gives off a tropical, business hotel vibe to me.
 Kids won’t be enchanted but adults will think it’s just fine.